savadikarc/Mini-Self-Driving-Car/README.md

 The codes have been written in Python 3.4.3

 A free Android app called 'IPWebcam' has been used to capture images.
 IPWebcam captures images via the mobile camera and sends them as a bytestream to requesting device.

-NumPy version 1.11.2 for matrix computations.

-Pillow version 3.4.2 for handling images.

-urllib for connection to the mobile (IPWebcam) via WiFi.

-PyBluez version 0.22 for Bluetooth interfacing of Laptop and HC05.

-PySerial version 3.2.1 for Serial Communication between Laptop and Arduino via type B USB cable.

 Specifications of FNN: